goustoben/gousto-webclient/readme.md

 The site (only the new stack pages) should now be available at http://webclient.gousto.local

 You can see the containers logs being redirected to this terminal (nginx and application), exit with `CTRL+C`

+### Local files needed
+You will need to populate the `env.json` config file with the correct values for your environment.

+You will also need to populate the checkout.com public key in `src/src/routes/Checkout/Components/CheckoutPayment/config.js`

+Speak to members of your team to get these, or find them in circle ci.

 ### Run the webclient in the devbox for non-developers